nop33/si/src/content/blog/response-to-the-our-common-agenda-policy-brief-1-“to-think-and-act-for-future-generations”/index.md

 ---
 hide: false
-title: "Response to the Our Common Agenda Policy Brief 1: “To Think and Act for Future Generations”"
+title: "Response to Our Common Agenda Policy Brief 1: “To Think and Act for Future Generations”"
 date: 2023-03-21T15:08:00.000Z
 featuredImage: usersi_the_general_assembly_of_planet_earth_celebrating_the_dec_f888cfd5-b6e7-40db-9efe-a983aa3a515b.png